Too Soon Too Late

 Represent of Austria

-Aldina Michelle Topcagics performance will present a Dance Art Installation.
-She will show a woman marked by the intensive experiences of
+Aldina M. Topcagics performance will present a Dance Art Installation.
+She will show a woman marked by the intensive experiences of war and

 surrounded by war and disturbance.
 She will be repeating single words and sentences of the poem “September, 1918” by Amy Lowell.
 This will reflect the humans’ innermost desire for liberty, human

 One war ended but many others started... she is the connection between this eras, reminding to audience that the battle for power and racism are still a huge issue in Europe and world-wide nowadays.